archaion/Wordpress-Themes/README.md

 # wordpress-themes
 A growing collection of website templates in various stages of completion.
-There are currently two themes available, which can be viewed live at http://bookstore.html-5.me/ and http://publisher.a0001.net/, as well as in the screenshots below.
+There are currently three themes available, which can be viewed live at http://bookstore.html-5.me/ and http://publisher.a0001.net/, as well as in the screenshots below.
 Future updates will add to the number of themes available in this repository.

 Screenshots: